ddbj/data/README.md

-# ncov
+# data
-SARS-CoV-2 data from DDBJ &amp; GISAID
+Data repository for information cited or used in DDBJ webpages